STR452 Strategy with Finance

 - Knows how different resources (R&D, human-, organizational- and physical capital) are subject to different levels of adjustment costs and financing frictions

-- Can formulate and recommend a sound solution
+- Formulate and recommend a sound solution.

 Lectures, classroom participation, case discussions